-We rely on a single third-party logistics distribution provider, Cardinal Health 105, which until recently had also been our only customer.
+\We rely on a single third-party logistics distribution provider, Cardinal Health 105, which until recently had also been our only customer.

 We currently rely on Cardinal Health 105, LLC ("Cardinal Health 105") as our third-party logistics distribution provider for ZTlido and ELYXYB in the United States.
 Cardinal Health 105 also performs the following services on our behalf: customer service, credit checks, invoicing, chargebacks, distributor fee for service, government reporting, customer returns, accounts receivable, inventory control, product security (DSCSA serialization) inquiries and recall assistance.
 In the years ended December 31, 2020 and 2021 and the first quarter of 2022, Cardinal Health 105 was our only customer for ZTlido and sales to Cardinal Health 105 represented all of our net revenue for such periods.
 As we continue to expand the commercialization of ZTlido, we expanded our direct distribution network to national and regional distributors and pharmacies in the second quarter of 2022.
-Beginning on April 1, 2022, we began selling ZTlido directly to three large distributors, McKesson Corporation, Cardinal Health 105 (or with any of our three large distributors), we expect that our revenue would decline and our business would be harmed as a result.
+Beginning on April 1, 2022, we began selling ZTlido directly to three large distributors, McKesson Corporation, Cardinal Health 110, LLC and AmerisourceBergen Corporation, as well as to numerous pharmacies.
+If we are unable to maintain a favorable relationship with Cardinal Health 105 (or with any of our three large distributors), we expect that our revenue would decline and our business would be harmed as a result.
 We may be unable to control the timing of the delivery of ZTlido and ELYXYB to distributors, and any financial uncertainty or loss of key logistic employees of Cardinal Health 105, as our only third-party logistics provider, may negatively impact our sales.